AshishKumar4/FlaxDiff/README.md

 # ![](images/logo.jpeg "FlaxDiff")

-## A Versatile and Easy-to-Understand Diffusion Library
+## A Versatile and simple Diffusion Library

 In recent years, diffusion and score-based multi-step models have revolutionized the generative AI domain.
 However, the latest research in this field has become highly math-intensive, making it challenging to understand how state-of-the-art diffusion models work and generate such impressive images.
 Replicating this research in code can be daunting.